 - The flexible appropriation of tradition (from the Journal of Global Buddhism 2017)

-- Meditation and being a global citizen – dharma practice and solidarity in troubling times April 2017
+- Dharma practice and solidarity in troubling times April 2017

 - The dharma as a culture of awakening June 2016